richie-ma/cme.mdp/README.md

 Ma acknowledges the financial support from the [Bielfeldt Office for Futures and Options Research](https://ofor.illinois.edu/) at the University of Illinois at Urbana-Champaign.
+Ma also acknowledges prior practice from former OFOR members, including but not limited to Anabelle Couleau, Siyu Bian.
+Some codes are heavily inspired by them.

 ## Help, Feature Requests and Bug Reports